kimpenn/chex-seq/doc/wiki.md

 Figure 5.
 STAR mapping quality distribution of the mouse neuron tissue section samples. left, mapped length distribution of the `2p` and `pC` mates; right, per-base mismatch rate distribution

 Note, we could have used the sum of the mapped length of two mates as the "raw mapped length".
-However, as Dr. Kevin Bullaghey pointed out that, when two mates overlap, the independent information content will decrease.
+However, as Dr. Kevin Bullaughey pointed out that, when two mates overlap, the independent information content will decrease.
 We thus would prefer the read pairs with less overlap to those with more overlap, provided the same raw mapped length.
 To this end, we defined the "nonoverlap mapped length", namely, the sum of the mapped lengths of two mates minus the length of the overlapping insert (if any).
 By default, reads whose nonoverlap mapped length < 30bp or per-base mismatch rate > 0.10 were filtered.

 ### 5.3 cross-species contaminants filtering